grafana/agent/docs/sources/flow/reference/stdlib/nonsensitive.md

 > **WARNING**: Only use `nonsensitive` when you are positive that the value
 > being converted back to a string is not a sensitive value.
 >
-> Strings resulting from calls to `nonsensitive` will be shown in plaintext in
+> Strings resulting from calls to `nonsensitive` will be displayed in plaintext
-> the UI.
+> in the UI and internal API calls.

 [secret]: {{< relref "../../config-language/expressions/types_and_values.md#secrets" >}}